ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 These algorithms can be used in one or more ways (depending on the algorithm), including:

-* **Encryption**Anyone could encrypt a message using a public key, but only someone with the corresponding private key could decrypt it.
+* **Encryption**<br>Anyone could encrypt a message using a public key, but only someone with the corresponding private key could decrypt it.
 Public key encryption algorithms are generally relatively slow, so in many situations, a *key* for a shared-key algorithm is encrypted, and the rest of the message is encrypted with a shared key.

-* **Digital signatures (authentication)**A sender can use a public key algorithm and their private key to provide additional data called a *digital signature*; anyone with the public key can verify that the sender holds the corresponding private key.
+* **Digital signatures (authentication)**<br>A sender can use a public key algorithm and their private key to provide additional data called a *digital signature*; anyone with the public key can verify that the sender holds the corresponding private key.

-* **Key exchange**There are public key algorithms that enable two parties to end up with a shared key without outside passive observers being able to determine the key.
+* **Key exchange**<br>There are public key algorithms that enable two parties to end up with a shared key without outside passive observers being able to determine the key.

 A widely-used public key algorithm is the RSA algorithm, which *can* be used for all these purposes.
 However, *do not implement RSA yourself*.
 RSA is fundamentally based on exponentiation of large numbers, which lures some developers into implementing it themselves or thinking it is simple.
 In practice it is extremely easy to implement RSA *insecurely*.
 For example, it is very difficult to check for weak parameters that *look* acceptable but make it trivial to defeat.
 To be secure, RSA *must* be implemented with something called "padding".
 There is a standard RSA padding scheme with a rigorous proof called OAEP, but it is difficult to implement correctly (incorrect implementations may be vulnerable to *Manger’s attack*).
 In practice, RSA can be tricky to apply correctly, and unless you understand cryptography, you won’t be able to tell when it is not working ([*Seriously, stop using RSA*](https://blog.trailofbits.com/2019/07/08/fuck-rsa/), 2019).